brenocq/EvolutiveSystemAnalyzer-ObstacleAvoidance/README.md

 ```
 $ svn export https://github.com/Brenocq/EvolutiveSystemAnalyzer-ObstacleAvoidance.git/trunk/MatlabApp
 ```
+All the temp.txt and other data files must be stored in this folder.

 Now you have the ROS package and Matlab App installed.
 It is still necessary to create the new types of messages for ROS on Matlab.
 To do this, first it is good to delete a folder inside the `obstacle_avoidance_simulation` ROS package.
 ```
 $ rm -r ~/catkin_ws/src/obstacle_avoidance_simulation/matlabMsg/matlab_gen
 ```
-After this, go to Matlab, write the line above and follow the instruction that will appear:
+After this, go to Matlab, write the line above and follow the instructions that will appear:
 ```
 > rosgenmsg('~/catkin_ws/src/obstacle_avoidance_simulation/matlabMsg/')
 ```